guyjennings/qxrd/README.txt

 The acquisition code does not currently support the pre-trigger acquisition mode of earlier versions.
 I was hoping to remove this, but it seems that people are actually using it so I had better put it back in.
-The functions and parameters are there, but they don't do anything different.
+The functions and parameters are there, but they don't do anything at the moment.